 We hold unique library and archive collections that tell the story of race, ethnicity and migration in Manchester, the UK and America.
 Our historical archive collections are rooted in local Black, Asian and Minority Ethnic (BAME) community history, which include life stories, paper documents and photographs.
 We also hold significant national collections related to race relations in the UK.

 Life stories – the voices of real people – are a significant and extremely rich part of our collection.
 We hold more than 300 individual recordings, mostly with members of the local BAME community talking about life in Manchester.

 The online catalogue contains details of our archive collections.
 These include documents and photographs which are available for researchers to access in the search room at Manchester Central Library.

 View the collection here.

-Our subject guides offer an introduction to historical, social and cultural themes within our collections.
+Our videos offer an introduction to our community focused events, activities and workshops that link to themes within our collections.